The urinary tract is part of the renal system. This system comprises of organs and structures that help to eliminate toxins from the body1.

 Different types of soft tissue may be affected by Fournier’s Gangrene and necrotizing fasciitis.
 This includes blood vessels, nerves, and even muscle tissue.
 Fournier’s Gangrene itself is considered an infrequent condition.
 When the disease develops, the patient needs to understand the urgency of the situation.

 In most cases, men are the individuals affected by the condition.
 The penis and scrotum are two common locations for Fournier’s Gangrene in male patients.
 Different organisms may cause the condition.
 Affected tissue may be removed, especially when the condition is severe.

 Several problems can occur with the urinary system.
 In men, these problems can sometimes damage the man’s reproductive health too.

 Recognizing signs of common urological emergencies is important.
 This ensures action is taken before the man experiences complications.
-When signs of the problems noted in this post are experienced, men should see a doctor get a diagnosis and treatment.
+When signs of the problems noted in this post are experienced, men should see a doctor to get a diagnosis and treatment.

 Hi Roger, thank you for getting in touch and great to hear that you enjoyed the article!
 The Ben’s Natural Health Team.